Ericsson/secure_coding_one_stop_shop_for_python/CWE-664/CWE-134/README.md

 ## Compliant Solution

 The `compliant01.py` solution uses the string template module and avoids mixing different ways of assembling the text.
-It is considered the safest option for string templates [Pader 2023].
+It is considered the safest option for string templates [[Bader 2023]](https://realpython.com/python-string-formatting/)|.
 It also provides a getter for instance name `get_instance_name` to reduce mixed access to members of `MicroService`.

 *[compliant01.py](compliant01.py):*